ArbitRandomUser/Manimjl/README.md

 Video("circlesnlines.mp4")
 #add circle C3 to scene
 push!(Scene,C3)
-#Draw C3 and show its creation,
+#"Draw" C3 and show its creation,
 #by default , CreateObject uses cubic-in-out easing function
 Play(CreateObject(C3, 3))

-#draw a line , with a linear easingfunction
+#"Draw" a line , with a linear easingfunction
 push!(Scene,L1)
 Play(CreateObject(L1, 3, easefn = easingflat))

 #add C1 and C2 to Scene
 push!(Scene,C1,C2)
-#by default if 3rd parameter is not specified
-#opacity of the object is 0 , fadin animates the opacity from 0->1
+#fadin animates the opacity from 0->1
+#C1 and C2 were created with opacity 0 (default)
-#here we fade in C1 in 1 second
+#Here we fade in C1 in 1 second
 Play(FadeInObject(C1, 1))

-#play 2 animations simultaneuosly ...
+#Play 2 animations simultaneuosly!
+#Play() can be passed multiple arguments
+#which will all be animated simultaneosly
-#draw circle2 while fading it in,
+#"Draw" C2 while fading it in,
 #in 3 and 5 seconds respectively
 Play(
      CreateObject(C2, 3),